sakshigulgulia/IoT-Smartwatch-Labs/README.md

 # IoT-Labs

-These labs were completed as a part of EECS 4764 IoT course at Columbia University in collaboration with Rahul Shanbhag and Prathamesh Sahasrabudhe.
+EECS 4764 IoT course lab work at Columbia University in collaboration with Rahul Shanbhag and Prathamesh Sahasrabudhe.